publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch1/m__us_usc_t19_s58c.md

         (1)

          There is established in the general fund of the Treasury a separate account which shall be known as the “Customs User Fee Account”.
-Notwithstanding [section 1524 of this title][/us/usc/t19/s1524], there shall be deposited as offsetting receipts into the Customs User Fee Account all fees collected under subsection (a) of this section except—
+Notwithstanding [section 1524 of this title][/us/usc/t19/s1524], there shall be deposited as offsetting receipts into the Customs User Fee Account all fees collected under subsection (a) except—

             (A) the portion of such fees that is required under paragraph (3) for the direct reimbursement of appropriations, and